 - State Initialization: The component maintains two state variables:

-for the current input value. - Optimistic State:
+messagesfor the actual messages andmessageInputfor the current input value. - Optimistic State:

-state, which combines the actual messages with any optimistic updates. - Sending Messages: The
+useOptimisticis used to create anoptimisticMessagesstate, which combines the actual messages with any optimistic updates. - Sending Messages: The

-state to reflect that the message has been sent. - UI Rendering: The component renders an input form for messages and a list of messages.
+sendMessagefunction optimistically updates the UI usingaddOptimistic, immediately showing the message as "Sending...".
+It then simulates a network request and, upon completion, updates themessagesstate to reflect that the message has been sent. - UI Rendering: The component renders an input form for messages and a list of messages.
 The list reflects the

-state, showing messages as "Sending..." optimistically until the simulated request completes.
+optimisticMessagesstate, showing messages as "Sending..." optimistically until the simulated request completes.

-can enhance user experience by providing immediate feedback on actions whose outcomes are expected but have not yet been finalized, making the application feel faster and more responsive.
+This example illustrates how useOptimistic can enhance user experience by providing immediate feedback on actions whose outcomes are expected but have not yet been finalized, making the application feel faster and more responsive.

 Here is a summary of the 3 form hooks we learned about